-In case both the implemented interfaces contain deafult methods with same method signature, the implementing class should explicitly specify which default method is to be used or it should override the default method.
+In case both the implemented interfaces contain default methods with same method signature, the implementing class should explicitly specify which default method is to be used or it should override the default method.

 Default TestInterface1 Default TestInterface2

-- Interfaces can have default methods with implementation from java 8 onwards.
+- Interfaces can have default methods with implementation in Java 8 on later.

-- Interfaces can have static methods as well similar to static method of classes.
+- Interfaces can have static methods as well, similar to static methods in classes.

-- Default methods were introduced to provide backward compatibility for old interfaces so that they can have new methods without effecting existing code.
+- Default methods were introduced to provide backward compatibility for old interfaces so that they can have new methods without affecting existing code.

 This article is contributed by Akash Ojha.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.